nicolagit/MyVIMsettings/README.md

     ln -s ~/.vim/vimrc ~/.vimrc
     ln -s ~/.vim/gvimrc ~/.gvimrc

+The temporary and swap files are created inside .tmp folder.
+This folder has to be created with:

+    mkdir ~/.tmp

 The plugins are inside bundle's folders.
 To recover them with:

     git submodule init